OctopusDeploy/blog/blog/2023-03/structured-variables-raw-kubernetes-yaml/index.md

 Structured variable substitution gives you a lightweight way to keep your configurations clean, while customizing them for scoping conditions relevant to your deployment scenario.

-There is a lot of exciting work going on in this space right now, and if you feel like this is something you’d be interested in, please keep an eye on [our careers page](https://octopus.com/company/careers).
+There's lots of exciting work going on in this space at Octopus right now.
+If you're a software engineer and this is something you’re interested in, please keep an eye on [our careers page](https://octopus.com/company/careers).

 Happy deployments!